facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 #### `colors`

 Deprecated.
 We wrote a custom CSS framework for Docusaurus 2 called Infima which uses CSS variables for theming.
 The docs are not quite ready yet and we will update here when it is.
-To overwrite Infima' CSS variables, create your own CSS file (e.g. `./src/css/custom.css`) and import it globally by passing it as an option to `@docusaurus/preset-classic`:
+To overwrite Infima's CSS variables, create your own CSS file (e.g. `./src/css/custom.css`) and import it globally by passing it as an option to `@docusaurus/preset-classic`:

 ```js {8-10}
 // docusaurus.config.js